-Three things must be shown to bring a malpractice claim against a nurse successfully.
+Three things must be shown to successfully bring a malpractice claim against a nurse.

 The first is duty.
 This is rarely an issue in malpractice cases against nurses.
 Either the nurse was treating the patient or not.
-None of our lawyers have ever seen or even heard of a Maryland case where this was a big issue.
+Our lawyers have yet to see or even hear of a medical-legal case involving nurses where this was a big issue.

 Second, the patient is burdened with demonstrating that the appropriate care was not given.
 In Maryland, this is typically done through the expert testimony of a nurse who can tell the jury what knowledge, skill, care, and diligence the nurse should have demonstrated and how and why it was not demonstrated in this case.
 Another way of looking at this is that the nurse departed from “good and accepted practices.”